-While checking out the details, also take a glance at the seat height of the fixture.
-The taller, the better in this case.
+While checking out the details, also take a glance at the seat height of the fixture: the taller, the better in this case.
 ADA compliant Comfort Height toilet seats measure around 16.5” in length.
-This is a favorable height to rest your butts on.

-If you have children in your house, instead of buying a small toilet, purchase a steep stool separately as smaller toilets won’t be of any service as the children grow up.
-ADA compliant seats are in demand for people suffering from adverse physical conditions and aged folks.
+If you have children in your house, instead of buying a smaller toilet, purchase a step stool separately as smaller toilets won’t be preferred as your children grow up.
+ADA compliant seats are in demand for people suffering from adverse physical conditions and elderly folks.

-However, you don’t necessarily need to buy a red toilet to stand out.
-You could always go for somewhat traditional toilet colors but add a twist, for example, grey or ebony.
-They might not seem like they will make a huge change in how your bathroom looks at first, but overall they will work to create a very soft contrast.
-However, remember that light-colored toilets tend to soil much faster and will need more thorough cleaning rituals especially if you are going to buy a white or light grey colored toilet.
+However, you do not necessarily need to buy a red toilet to stand out.
+You could always go for more traditional toilet colors but add a twist, for example, grey or ebony.
+They might not seem like they will make a considerable change in how your bathroom looks at first, but overall they will work to create a very soft contrast.
+However, remember that light-colored toilets tend to dirty much faster and will need more thorough cleaning rituals especially if you are going to buy a white or light grey colored toilet.

-There is no basic difference between the operating method of one piece and two-piece toilets.
-In single toilets, all the components are arranged together, therefore, there is no separate tank.
-This kind of toilets has a closely packaged design and is very easy to clean and maintain.
+There is no fundamental difference between the operating method of single-piece and two-piece toilets.
+In single-piece toilets, the components are arranged together.
+Therefore, there is no separate tank.
+This kind of toilets has a carefully packaged design and is very easy to clean and maintain.

-On the contrary, two-piece toilets feature a tank that is fixed on the top of the bowl.
+On the contrary, two-piece toilet tanks are fixed on the top of the bowl.
 About 4 out of 5 toilets purchased for homes are two-piece, they cost almost 20 to 25% less than their one-piece counterparts.